-College is a time of new experiences, relationships, and growth.
-No one leaves college quite the same person as when s/he entered.
-Daily experiences all have an impact on the way we think and feel about people and the world.
-With much to learn about so many different things, it is essential that each person tries to maintain a clear understanding of self and experiences.
+Your daily experiences all have an impact on the way you think and feel about people and the world.
+With so much to learn about so many different things, it is essential that you do your best to maintain a clear understanding of yourself and your experiences.

 What is Counseling?

-Counseling is a process of exploring one's self and one's experiences with a trained professional in a safe, supportive setting that is confidential.
-The process is one in which a person works to honestly clarify thoughts, feelings, and relationship issues with a non-judgmental professional.
-The counselor will not tell a student what to do, rather will offer guidance toward the student's own resolution of difficulties over a period of time.
-Some results of work with a counselor can be increased personal self value, coping skills, and strength.
+Counseling is a process of exploring one’s self and one’s experiences with a trained professional in a safe, supportive, confidential setting.
+The process is one in which a person works to honestly clarify their thoughts, feelings, and relationship issues with a non-judgmental professional.
+The counselor will not tell a student what to do, but will instead offer guidance toward the student’s own resolution of difficulties over a period of time.
+Some results of work with a counselor can be increased personal self-value, coping skills, and strength.

 Counseling Center Mission

-The Counseling Center provides developmental counseling, psycho-educational programming, peer helping, crisis intervention and consultation to our students and community.
-We seek to help students identify and address social/emotional barriers to learning and achievement and guide students through increased self awareness and self-esteem to higher levels of personal functioning.
+The Counseling Center provides developmental counseling, psycho-educational programming, peer helping, crisis intervention, and consultation to Hartwick College students and the community.
+We seek to help students identify and address social/emotional barriers to learning and achievement.
+We guide students through increased self-awareness and self-esteem to higher levels of personal functioning.